masasin/masasin.github.io/docs/cv/education/kyoto-u.md

 logging critical data, providing useful error messages, and being capable of self-correction when possible.

 ### Gestural control of robots
-In 2014-2015 at Kyoto University, I developed a [gesture-based robotic control system](../projects/myo.md), leveraging the Myo armband from Thalmic labs.
+Between 2014 and 2015 at Kyoto University, I developed a [gesture-based robotic control system](../projects/myo.md), leveraging the Myo armband from Thalmic labs.
 The main focus of this project was to establish an intuitive, ergonomic method of controlling robots, with the main challenge being the determination of the most effective gesture mappings.